 - Don’t stay in touch, if you didn’t like the host.

 - Leave a reference – TRUTH!
 If it was uncomfortable experience say it out loud but RESPECTFULLY.

 - I always mention some crucial points such as friendliness, open-mindedness, cleanliness, punctuality.

 Shit happens.
 If you are a guy, or even worse – two guys, it might be challenging.
 But I’ve got some solutions for you!

 1. Create Public Trip on CS

-There is such option – just copy-paste your request using non-personalized form and wait:) some people invite travelers by themselves when they are bored.
+There is such an option – just copy-paste your request using non-personalized form and wait.
+Some people invite travelers by themselves when they get bored.